GoogleCloudPlatform/terraform-google-alloy-db/examples/example_with_primary_instance_public_ip_address/README.md

-# Cluster with primary instance & public IP address
+# AlloyDBCluster and primary instance with public IP address

 This example illustrates how to use the `alloy-db` module.